An uncomfortable concealed carry experience is the worst. A good holster can make all the difference.

 - Magazine retention has been moved inside the holster, reducing its overall size.

-- Designed to accommodate optics and suppressor height sights for enhanced versatility.
+- Accommodates optics and suppressor height sights for enhanced versatility.

 - Offers more ergonomic access to the magazine.